Guides

 When to Rinse Out Your Pen

 It's recommended to perform this action every 3-4 weeks when storing ink in a pen that is not in use, or every time you change out the ink in an actively used pen in order to avoid ink clogs or damage.
-You may put the old ink back into the original bottle for reuse; you do not need to waste valuable money or ink.
+You may put the old ink back into the original bottle for reuse; you do not need to waste valuable ink or money.

 Fill a glass with clean, cold water and gently swish the nib and feed of your pen in the glass to dislodge to dislodge dried ink particles.
 Never utilize hot water - this may warp the pen feed or damage the body your pen.
 When the water becomes too dirtied to see through, change out the water in your glass.
 If you are unable to fully dislodge the ink causing the blockage in your pen, attempt to use a syringe, cleaning kit pump, or your faucet (make sure to use a mesh drain strainer so you don't lose pieces of your pen!) to gently push additional water pressure through the nib and feed.